 Working with his son, he’s also developing Claro Del Bosque.
 This organic farming initiative is designed to make Casa Corcovado even more eco-friendly by lowering the carbon emissions required to import food.

-READ MORE: 40 Amazing Costa Rican Wildlife Species
+READ MORE: 40 Amazing Costa Rica Animals

 For me, the most impressive thing about Casa Corcovado Jungle Lodge is that it proves you don’t have to sacrifice comfort in the name of traveling responsibly and sustainably.